chrisfield/react-form-composer/stories/form-examples/with-redux/index.md

 # With Redux
 Redux-form-composer normally uses standard react state.
-The [with_redux example](https://github.com/chrisfield/react-form-composer/tree/master/examples/with_redux). shows how you can switch to use Redux by adding [react-form-composer-redux-provider](https://www.npmjs.com/package/redux-form-composer-redux-provider)
+The [with-redux example](https://github.com/chrisfield/react-form-composer/tree/master/examples/with-redux). shows how you can switch to use Redux by adding [react-form-composer-redux-provider](https://www.npmjs.com/package/redux-form-composer-redux-provider)

 ---
 ``` jsx